gatling/frontline-doc/content/reference/current/user/simulations/index.md

 #### Option 1: Build from sources

-In this step, FrontLine will download the sources from your repository, and compile them.
+In this step, Gatling Enterprise will download the sources from your repository, and compile them.

 - **Build command**: the command to build your project.
 Three common commands are built-in for projects whose build tools configuration follow our installation guide:
   * `mvn clean package -DskipTests --quiet` for maven project